GrigorisLionis/ika-stats-parser/README.md

 The script searches for table IV.12 entitiled
 DISTRIBUTION OF INSURED POPULATION, AVERAGE EMPLOYMENT (DAYS), AVERAGE WAGE & AVERAGE MONTHLY MONETARY EARNIGS BY OCCUPATION & SEX
-The script iterates over all pdf on the current directory and outputs a result.out file The file is readily readable using any statistics software Bear in mind that in ist current form the file is uncleaned.
+The script iterates over all pdf on the current directory and outputs a result.out file The data is not owned by the author, so the are not to be supposed to be on the public domain.
+Use at your own discretion/risk
+The file is readily readable using any statistics software Bear in mind that in ist current form the file is uncleaned.
 Empty and metadata rows are included